cpwo-ou/annual-conference-templates/Camera-Ready-submission.md

 6. Submit your file as indicated by the Proceedings Chairs.

 ⚠️ **Important:**
-   - Make sure you edit the template with the corresponding authors' names, including the footnote; do not change fonts and margins.
+   - Make sure you edit the template with the corresponding authors' names, including the authors' footnote.
+   - The title should use the emphasizing capitalised style.
+Example: "The Submission Title" -> the first letters of all words are capitalised.
+See more examples here: [APA Title Capitalization](https://apastyle.apa.org/style-grammar-guidelines/capitalization/title-case)
+   - Please do not change fonts, font size and margins.
    - Make sure the footnote with the Conference details looks like this: ***WGOS’26: Women & Girls’ Online Safety Conference, Centre for Protecting Women Online, September 09–10, 2026, Milton Keynes, United Kingdom***
    - If you are submitting a Presentation Proposal, make sure you have included the link to the published version of the paper
    - If you are submitting an Abstract, please make sure you delete the "Presentation Proposal Link" section in the template before creating the PDF file.